Geomatys/demonstrate-nan-usage/README.md

 ## "Payload propagation is implementation-dependent"
 When a quiet NaN value is used in an arithmetic operation, IEEE 754 _recommends_ that the result is the same NaN as the operand.
 But this is not mandatory and the actual behavior may vary depending on platform, language or optimizations applied.
-Furthermore, the situation is yet more uncertain when two or more operands are different quiet NaN values.
+Furthermore, the situation is yet more uncertain when two or more operands are different NaN values.
 Which one takes precedence?
-Empirical tests suggests that, at least with Java 22 on Intel® Core™ i7-8750H, the leftmost operand takes precedence in additions and multiplications, while the rightmost operand takes precedence in subtractions and divisions.
+Empirical tests suggest that, at least with Java 22 on Intel® Core™ i7-8750H, the leftmost operand takes precedence in additions and multiplications, while the rightmost operand takes precedence in subtractions and divisions.
 However, despite this uncertainty, we still have the guarantee that the result will be _some_ NaN value.
 The fact that we don't know for sure _which_ NaN values is not worst than the approach using "no data" sentinel values.
-For example, when computing the average value of {2 8 9999 3} where 9999 represents a missing value, if the developers forget to check for missing values, they will get 2503.
+For example, when computing the average value of {2, 8, 9999, 3} where 9999 represents a missing value, if developers forget to check for missing values, they will get 2503.
 Subsequent operations consuming that value are likely to fail to recognize 2503 as a missing value, leading to unpredictable consequences (the first Ariane V rocket exploded because of a floating-point overflow).
 By contrast, when using NaN, developers get a NaN result even if they forgot to check for missing values.
-Even if _which_ NaN they got is uncertain, it is still better than an accidental value indistinguishable from real values.
+Even if we are uncertain about _which_ NaN they got, it is still better than an accidental value indistinguishable from real values.
 Above example computed the average of only 4 values.
 But larger is the number of values to average, more difficult it become to notice "no data" sentinel values pollution.

-**Demonstration:**
+### Demonstration
 Applications using "no data" sentinel values need to check for missing values _before_ using them in calculations.
-The same is true for applications using NaN values if they wish to distinguish between the different NaN payloads.
+The same is true (in a more flexible way) for applications using NaN values if they wish to distinguish between the different NaN payloads.
 However, users of NaN values have two additional flexibilities that users of "no data" sentinel values do not have:

 * If an application doesn't care about the reason why a value is missing, it can skip the check completely.